edevregille/bluemix-predictive-bankloan/README.md

 Calculate bank loan scoring based on a model created using SPSS

+Following routes available:
+- / to get the form and calculate the loan bank score
+- /env to get the environment details
+- /metadata to get the information about the model

 # How to Deploy

 1. Deploy the application on Bluemix